 Do you plan to retire at 60 or do you hope to retire at 60?
-‘Hoping’ and ‘planning’ may sound the same, but they’re not.
-Create solid financial goals and take action on them.
+“Hoping” and “planning” are not the same approach.
+Planning to retire at 60 means creating solid financial goals and taking action on them.
 This way your hopes and dreams are more likely to become a secure financial reality.
+Here’s how to get started.

 Create goals that are S.M.A.R.T. — Specific, Measurable, Attainable, Realistic and Timely.

 Measurable.
 Define what success looks like for you and how you will measure it.
-For instance, if you want to reduce your card debt by $1,000, commit to setting aside about $83 every month for a year.
+An example of a smart financial goal would be if you want to reduce your credit card debt by $1,000, commit to setting aside about $83 every month for a year.
 It’s rewarding to actually see that debt paid off by the amount you set as you go along.

 Attainable.
 Make sure you have considered where the extra money you need to cut your debt will come from, while still allowing for essential spending.
 You’re not likely to reach your stated goal if you don’t actually have the extra funds available.